SS Pendleton: History

-Pendleton was launched on January 21, 1944 and completed in February.
-She was built for the United States Maritime Commission.
+Pendleton was launched on 21 January 1944 and completed in February.
 She was owned by the War Shipping Administration.
 Her port of registry was Portland, Oregon.
 The United States Official Number 245142 and Code Letters KWAA were allocated.
-During World War II, Pendleton was a member of convoy ON 249, which departed from Liverpool, United Kingdom on August 18, 1944 and arrived at New York on September 2.
+During World War II, Pendleton was a member of convoy ON 249, which departed from Liverpool, United Kingdom on 18 August 1944 and arrived at New York City on 2 September.

 Pendleton was transferred to National Bulk Carriers of Wilmington, Delaware in 1948.
 In July 1951, Pendleton ran aground in the Hudson River, New York.
 She was refloated the next day.
 The damaged part of the hull would later play a key role in the sinking.

 Loss

-On February 18, 1952, while en route from New Orleans to Boston, Pendleton broke in two in a gale south of Cape Cod, Massachusetts.
+On 18 February 1952, while en route from New Orleans to Boston, Pendleton broke in two in a gale south of Cape Cod, Massachusetts.
+The break up happened suddenly when the ship nosed down, and because of which, there was no time to send a distress signal as the radio room in the bow was cut off from power in the stern.
 A United States Coast Guard Consolidated PBY Catalina aircraft was diverted from searching for another T2 tanker, Fort Mercer, to search for Pendleton, and located both sections.
-At this point, the Coast Guard realized that they were dealing with two ships that had broken in two.
+Originally, the Coast Guard believed only Fort Mercer broke in two, since it was able to get an SOS off.
+It was not until the Catalina plane happened upon the bow that the Coast Guard realized that they were dealing with two ships that had broken in two.
 The Coast Guard motor lifeboat CG 36500 captained by Boatswain's Mate, First Class Bernard Webber was dispatched by commanding officer Daniel Webster Cluff from the USCG station at Chatham, Massachusetts.

 CG 36500 was pounded by waves going over the sandbar out of the harbor, damaging the boat and leaving it without a compass.
-The crew pressed on and managed to find the stern section of Pendleton anyway, going on to perform a daring rescue of her crew.
+The crew pressed on and managed to find the stern section of Pendleton anyway, daringly rescuing her crew.
 Webber carefully maneuvered CG 36500 underneath the listing hull and motored the Coast Guard boat back and forth with the waves while Pendleton's crew lowered themselves down the side with a Jacob's ladder.
 The crew, timing their descent against the rise and fall of the ocean, jumped from the swaying ladder onto the moving deck of CG 36500 while Webber carefully kept his boat under the ladder but clear of the towering metal wall of the broken-up Pendleton.